omiridoue/sgsss-workflow/05_modules/README.md

 To add the module to a workflow, add a `workflow` block, and call the module like a function.
 We will learn more about the `workflow` block in the workflow episode.
 We can now run the module:

-**Note** We need to add the Nextflow run option `-module.debug` to print the output to the terminal.
+**Note** We need to add the Nextflow run option `--module.debug` to print the output to the terminal.

 ## Task 5.1